Brentuximab vedotine

 This section has been translated automatically.

-The treatment-related side effects with Brentuximab Vedotine were mainly of severity 1 (minor side effects) or 2 (general condition worsened, chemotherapeutic agent must be reduced) in all studies.
-Side effects of severity 3 (interruption of chemotherapy necessary) or 4 (hospitalisation required) were caused by cytopenia (mainly neutropenia).
-The most frequent side effects of WHO severity grades 3 or 4 in the pivotal Hodgkin lymphoma study (102 patients) were: neutropenia 20%, peripheral neuropathy 9%, thrombocytopenia 8%, anemia 6% (Younes A et al. 2012).
+The treatment-related side effects with brentuximab vedotin in all studies were mainly grade 1 (minor side effects) or 2 (general condition worsened, chemotherapeutic agent must be reduced).
+Grade 3 (interruption of chemotherapy necessary) or 4 (hospitalization required) adverse reactions were caused by cytopenias (especially neutropenia).
+The most frequent side effects of WHO severity grades 3 or 4 in the pivotal study on Hodgkin's lymphoma (102 patients) were Neutropenia 20 %, peripheral neuropathy 9 %, thrombocytopenia 8 %, anemia 6 % (Younes A et al. 2012).

-Neuropathies usually regressed over time (Pro B et al 2012).
-However, in the pivotal trial for cutaneous T-cell lymphomas 24% of patients had to discontinue treatment for peripheral neuropathies (Siegmund-Schultze N 2018).
-Further described are cases of progressive multifocal leukoencephalopathy (PML).
+Neuropathies generally regressed over time (Pro B et al 2012).
+However, in the pivotal study for cutaneous T-cell lymphomas (CTCL), 24% of patients had to discontinue treatment due to peripheral neuropathies (Siegmund-Schultze N 2018).
+Cases of progressive multifocal leukoencephalopathy (PML) have also been described.

 Preparations